GitHubTemplates/github-repository-template/README.en-US.md

 ## Background

 You can generate a new repository with the same directory structure and files as an existing repository.
+If you have some idea, welcome to [discussion](https://github.com/GithubTemplate/github-repository-template/discussions).

 [GitHub Template Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)